 Analysis of I dreaded that first Robin

-In the first stanza of this piece the speaker begins by utilizing the line that, as was customary, came be used as the title of the poem.
+In the first stanza of ’I dreaded that first Robin’, the speaker begins by utilizing the line that, as was customary, came to be used as the title of the poem.
 She states that there is one “Robin” she sees at the beginning of each Spring season.
 It is by his presence that she knows the season is coming.
 One of the most interesting parts of this piece is that Dickinson does not address nature as one might assume.
-She has a negative view on spring.
+She has a negative view of spring.
 Its arrival does not bring her increased happiness.

 The speaker has come to the conclusion, over the preceding springs, that maybe she’ll be okay if she can only,

 She thinks maybe it’s just the first days of spring that are the worst.
 If she can get past them then the noise emanating from the wood would not harm her so severely.
 She refers to the noise as “Pianos” as if it is a cacophony that torments her every year.

 I dared not meet the Daffodils —

 Would pierce me with a fashion